-Getting sober is a fantastic accomplishment.
+Getting sober and into recovery is a fantastic accomplishment.
 It takes great inner strength and effort to stop abusing drugs or alcohol.
 However, the work does not stop once you stop using.
+Therefore, this post looks at 4 ways to deal with emotional sobriety in the context of your overall recovery.

 There are countless ways to focus on your own personal emotional sobriety.
 Consider the following: